What do removal companies do?

 This survey should take around an hour (depending on your property size), be completely free of charge and the move consultant should be thorough.
-By thorough, we mean they should walk through every room in the property, checking in cupboards, looking in the loft and looking around the garden and in any sheds/outbuildings you have.
+By thorough, we mean they should see every room in the property, checking in cupboards, looking in the loft and looking around the garden and in any sheds/outbuildings you have.
 The more comprehensive the survey is, the more accurate your quotation will be and the more smoothly your move will typically run.

-2. Ask about access for a removals lorry at both properties
+Will a removal company check access for a removals lorry at both properties

 This might not seem like a big deal, but knowing what access is like at both of your properties on move day makes a big difference when it comes to how smoothly your move will run.
-As part of their comprehensive survey, access is something the move consultant/surveyor should discusss with you when they come to visit.
+As part of their comprehensive survey, access is something the move consultant/surveyor should discuss with you when they come to visit.

 They will make their own initial assessment based on the parking availability or restrictions outside your house and then ask you more details about the property you're moving to.
 Sometimes it's very straightforward - you might have a driveway that the removal truck can park directly onto, or you might be able to ask neighbours to move their car temporarily if you all share a parking area - and other times it's slightly more complicated.
 For instance, you might have double yellow lines outside your property, they might need to suspend parking bays, there might be no parking at all and the removal company will need to work out where the nearest place is that they can safely park, you might live down a very narrow lane that a removal vehicle won't fit down, in which case they will require a smaller van to shuttle your goods up to the main truck, or your new property might be on the top floor of a block of flats, so extra manpower or lifts are required.